Dawn Langley Simmons

-Dawn Langley Pepita Simmons (16 October 1922 – 18 September 2000) was a prolific English author and biographer.
-Born as Gordon Langley Hall, Simmons lived her first decades as a male.
-As a young adult, she became close to British actress Dame Margaret Rutherford, whom she considered an adoptive mother, and who was the subject of a biography Simmons wrote in later years.
+Dawn Langley Pepita Simmons (16 October 1922 – 18 September 2000) was an English author and biographer.
+Born as Gordon Langley Hall, Simmons lived her first decades as a boy.
+As a young adult, she became close to British actress Dame Margaret Rutherford, whom she considered an adoptive mother, and who was the subject of a biography written by Simmons in her later years.

 Early life

 Simmons' parents were servants at Sissinghurst Castle, the English estate of biographer Harold Nicolson and his novelist wife, Vita Sackville-West.
 Simmons was born in Sussex as Gordon Langley Hall to Jack Copper, Vita Sackville-West's chauffeur, and another servant, Marjorie Hall Ticehurst, before they were married.
 Although she claimed to have been born with an unusual condition causing the swelling of her genitals with the result that she was mistakenly identified as a boy, Charleston author Edward Ball's book Peninsula of Lies (2004) states that she was born male.

 As a child, Simmons was raised by her grandmother and at one point visited the castle and met Virginia Woolf, Sackville-West's lover.
 Woolf made Sackville-West the subject of the novel Orlando: A Biography, which bears a striking resemblance to Simmons' own life story.